Divide and Conquer

 And he (Jesus) said to them, “Take care, and be on your guard against all covetousness, for one’s life does not consist in the abundance of his possessions.”

 Human desires have not changed since the first man and woman focused their primary attention on the fruit from one tree among thousands in the garden of paradise.
-Their desire to become like god caused them to lose the most important relationship in their life.
+Their desire to immediately become like God bypassing HIS timetable caused them to lose the most important relationship in their life.
 Has anything changed since then?

 You and I were designed in the image of our Creator.
 We are made to reflect his glory.
 Yet we stumble more times than not because of our ignorance of what is truly good.
 Instead of yielding ourselves to the authority of our Creator and waiting until HE acknowledges we are ready to accept more responsibility, we rebel because we want to do it our way now.